 1. Easy and simple installation and updates

-2. A clean user interface that’s visually appealing
+2. A user-friendly interface that's visually appealing

 - Offers an interface that is visually appealing to a wide range of users